TACTiS: Transformer-Attentional Copulas for Time Series

 where $x$ is the observed value in matrix form, $X$ and $X'$ are two independent variables from the forecasted sampling process in matrix forms, $\beta$ is a parameter set to 1, and $\|\cdot\|_F$ is the Frobenius matrix norm.

-The benchmark results for the energy score are shown in table \ref{table:results-energy}.
-However, it should be noted that these results have been obtained from models in which hyperparameters were selected such as to minimize the CRPS-Sum and not the energy score.
-It is thus likely that some hyperparameters are not optimal in term of energy score, so these results may not be the best the models can do.
+The benchmark results for the energy score are shown in \cref{table:results-energy}.
+Unlike the CRPS, which is normalized, the energy scores we report are not, which explains the orders of magnitude differences between the datasets.
+However, it should be noted that these results were obtained from models with hyperparameters selected to minimize the CRPS-Sum and not the energy score.
+It is thus likely that some hyperparameters are not optimal in terms of energy score, so these results may not be the best that the models can do.